antinucleus/convert-svg-to-gcode/Readme.md

 ## NOTES

-### Currently, this repository converts movement, line, cubic bezier curve, smooth cubic bezier curve, quadratic bezier curve, and smooth quadratic bezier curve commands, both absolute and relative, to gcode.You can check to-do list.
+### Currently, this repository converts movement, line, horizontal line, vertical line, cubic bezier curve, smooth cubic bezier curve, quadratic bezier curve, and smooth quadratic bezier curve commands, both absolute and relative, to gcode.You can check to-do list.
 If your svg file includes different path or shape command it will not work.

 ### Unit conversion will be supported later.